MobyDickDick/TinyLanguage/docs/debugger_workflows.md

   starts the Python-based adapter directly from the extension rather than through the integrated terminal.
 You should not see an extra shell prompt because the adapter spawns the interpreter in the background and forwards all output to the Debug Console.
+If you want to see the adapter's terminal log for troubleshooting, enable `tinylanguage.showDebugTerminal` (off by default);
+  otherwise the extension keeps the extra terminal hidden so Python environment auto-activation scripts do not steal focus during launch.

 ### Interpreting "Window" log warnings and errors
 - The **Window** log (from the main VS Code process) often contains extension